Brio Italian Grille and Bravo! Italian Kitchen: History

 Bravo Development, Inc. (BDI) was founded in 1992 by Rick Doody, his brother Chris Doody, and Executive Chef Phil Yandolino.
 Initially, the restaurant group consisted of one brand, Bravo!
 Cucina Italiana.
 The first restaurant opened in Columbus, Ohio.
 Eventually, the restaurant group launched a second similar, but more upscale brand, Brio Tuscan Grille in Columbus as well.

 In October 2010, BDI went public and became Bravo Brio Restaurant Group (BBRG).
 Their IPO raised net proceeds of $62.4 million.

 On May 24, 2018, BBRG was sold to Spice Private Equity Ltd. and renamed FoodFirst Global Restaurants.
 BBRG sold for about $100 million and their shareholders received $4.05 per share in cash.
 At that moment, Bravo and Brio managed 110 stores in 32 states, for an estimated sales volume of around 400 million dollars.

 On April 10, 2020, FoodFirst Global Holdings Inc. filed for voluntary Chapter 11 bankruptcy protection in the Middle District of Florida.

 On June 12, 2020, Earl Enterprises acquired Brio and Bravo from FoodFirst Global Holdings.
 In 2025, Brio Bravo Restaurants filed for bankruptcy, marking the second time the two chains filed for bankruptcy.
 The company listed assets and liabilities between $50 million and $100 million, and owed Sysco $1.9 million.
 The company plans to shutter underperforming locations and stabilize itself in a better financial position.

+Brio Italian Grille currently operates approximately 25 restaurants.